Skip to content

 Tree Modification Permutations

 There are several ways you can mix and match the tree modification methods.
 If you know all the parameters to choose, feel free to use copy_or_shift_logic or replace_logic methods as they are the most customizable.
-All other methods calls these 2 methods directly.
+All other methods call these 2 methods directly.

 Shift / Copy?
 Same tree / Between two trees?
 Replace destination node?
 Method to use